 Enrolled Agents – Why They Are The Tax Experts!

-Enrolled agents, like attorneys and certified public accountants (CPAs), are unrestricted as to which taxpayers they can represent, what types of tax matters they can handle, and which IRS offices they can represent clients before.
-Learn more about enrolled agents in Treasury Department Circular 230.
+EAs, like attorneys and certified public accountants (CPAs), are unrestricted as to which taxpayers they can represent, what types of tax matters they can handle, and which IRS offices they can represent clients before.
+Learn more about EA’s in Treasury Department Circular 230.

-The big advantage that you get by using an EA to do your tax return is that the same team that handles the preparation of the return can represent you if you are audited.
+The big advantage that you get by using an EA to do your tax return is that the same team that handles the preparation of the return can represent you if you have an audit.
 This can be a big advantage if your return is at all complicated.
 And a big advantage for you if you choose Tax Samaritan.

-“Enrolled” means to be licensed to practice by the federal government, and “Agent” means authorized to appear in the place of the taxpayer at the IRS.
-Only enrolled agents, attorneys, and CPAs have unlimited rights to represent taxpayers before the IRS.
-The enrolled agent profession dates back to 1884 when, after questionable claims had been presented for Civil War losses, Congress acted to regulate persons who represented citizens in their dealings with the U.S. Treasury Department.
+“Enrolled” means licensure to practice by the federal government.
+“Agent” means authorized to appear in the place of the taxpayer at the IRS.
+Above all, only enrolled agents, attorneys, and CPAs have unlimited rights to represent taxpayers before the IRS.
+The EA profession dates back to 1884.
+After presentations of questionable claims for Civil War losses, Congress acted to regulate persons who represented citizens in their dealings with the U.S. Treasury Department.

 How can an enrolled agent help me?

 IRS enrolled agents advise, represent, and prepare tax returns for individuals, partnerships, corporations, estates, trusts, and any entities with tax-reporting requirements.
 Enrolled agents’ expertise in the continually changing field of taxation enables them to effectively represent taxpayers at all administrative levels within the IRS.